dequadrellaro/dequadrellaro.github.io/index.md

 Hi!
 I am a Doctoral Student at the University of Helsinki under the supervision of [Fan Yang](https://sites.google.com/site/fanyanghp/) and [Juha Kontinen](https://www.mv.helsinki.fi/home/jkontine/).
 I am interested in dependence logic, inquisitive logic, universal algebra and duality theory.
-Previously I studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.
+Previously, I studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.

 ## Publications